Illness or exceptional circumstances at final assessment time

-Aegrotat processing starts once your final grades are released.
-Aegrotat applications are usually decided within four weeks of grades being decided.
+Aegrotat processing starts once final grades are released.
+Aegrotat applications are usually decided within four weeks of grades being released.
 Your application will be held by your faculty until your final grades have been released.

-During this time, your record will either display a fail grade or ‘GP’ (grade pending), which will be adjusted once a decision has been made on your aegrotat application.
+During this time, your record for the course(s) will either display a fail grade or ‘GP’ (grade pending), which will be adjusted once a decision has been made on your aegrotat application.

-- progressed if you failed the course, or
+- proceed if you failed the course(s), or

 After you apply